5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 ## Changelog

-At every update you can just re-download the repository and replace it with the current files (make sure you replace and not delete all the files).
+*At every update you can just re-download the repository and replace it with the current files (make sure you replace and not delete all the files).*

+---
 **Update 1.4.0** : Added groups, better notification handling, performance improvements and somewhat better responsive design.

 :horse: **Warning:** This update contains a database upgrade.
 This update will happen automatically.
 If WhatsSpy Public does not work anymore, this is probably a database issue.
 Check [troubleshooting](troubleshooting).